jinsolnim/Movie-Analysis/README.md

 ## Results
-#### Question 1: Is it profitable to create film?
+### Question 1: Is it profitable to create film?
 - Yes, 72.2% of the movies passed break-even point

 ![graph1](./visualization/piegraph1.png)

-#### Question 2: Which genres of movie is popular?
+### Question 2: Which genres of movie is popular?
 - Top 5 genres that were created were Drama, Documentary, Comedy, Thriller, and Horror
 - Top 5 genres that were pouplar were Documentary, History, Biography, Music, and News

 ![graph2](./visualization/g2.png)

-#### Question 3: Does the large buget movie brings more money?
+### Question 3: Does the large budget movie brings more money?
 ![graph3](./visualization/g3.png)

-#### Question 4: Running time could be a huge factor of popularity of the movie
+### Question 4: Running time could be a huge factor of popularity of the movie?
+![graph4](./visualization/g4.png)
 - No. It has a very small correlation between popularity and running time
-![graph4](./visualization/g4.png)

 Average running time has been increasing over decades.